Canon G1 X Mark II vs Sony A68

 It is notable that the G1X Mark II offers wifi support, while the A68 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the A68 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the A68 from Sony.
+Both the G1X Mark II and the A68 have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the A68 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G1 X Mark II or the Sony A68 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.